alpnak/Signal_Processing_MATLAB/README.md

 ![Modulated guitar amplitude-frequency graph](module_gitar_genlik-frekans.jpg)

-### f) Re-modulation, Low-Pass Filtering, and Demodulation

-Multiply this signal again by `cos(2πfc·t)` (fc = 10 MHz) and inspect the frequency spectrum.
-Then pass it through a low-pass filter to demodulate it and inspect the frequency spectrum again.
+### f) This signal was multiplied again by cos(2πfc·t) (fc = 10 MHz), and its frequency spectrum was inspected.
+It was then passed through a low-pass filter to demodulate it, and its frequency spectrum was inspected again.

 Demodulated amplitude-frequency graph of guitar audio